smo0ths/UE4and5CommOpti/README.md

 p.AnimDynamics=1; 🔴 0 for PERFORMANCE
 p.AnimDynamicsWind=1; 🔴 0 for PERFORMANCE
 p.RigidBodyNode=1; 🔴 0 for PERFORMANCE
+r.SkeletalMeshLODRadiusScale=1; 🔴 0.6 for PERFORMANCE

 ; particle
-fx.Niagara.Collision.CPUEnabled=0; 🔴 0 for PERFORMANCE
 fx.Niagara.QualityLevel=2; 🔴 0,1,2 for PERFORMANCE
-r.AllowSimpleLights=1; 🔴 0 for PERFORMANCE
 r.EmitterSpawnRateScale=1; 🔴 0.125,0.25,0.5 for PERFORMANCE
 r.ParticleLightQuality=1; 🔴 0,1 for PERFORMANCE